 Sow in spring or autumn into a fine, well prepared seed bed and lightly rake, then firm soil.
-Ensure seedlings are well watered and keep free of unwanted weeds.
+Ensure seedlings are well watered.
 Cut back all growth at the end of flowering (late Aug-Sept), removing all cuttings.
-If growing with grasses cut them back every few weeks in first year to allow wildflowers to establish, otherwise grasses will dominate.

 This unique wildflower mix will help you (and your bees and butterflies) enjoy native flowers in your garden.
 For more wildflower gardening tips and advice, visit www.plantlife.org.uk/wildflower_garden

 Ewhurst LEAP and Andy Wright of www.conservationandaccess.co.uk organised a day making planters for the Village Hall forecourt.
 Despite the slight drizzle we made amazing progress and we now have four large planters outside the Hall!

 Many thanks to all that came.
 Here are a few pictures of us at work.Continue reading

 On Saturday 10th July we are going to help with a long term project to enhance Ewhurst and Ellens Green, and slow down the traffic.
 The full proposal, which is only a discussion document, can be read below.